Paul-St-Young/harvest_qmcpack/README.md

 >reel them in, sieve for good, and refine for the best.
 >-- qharv maxim

-### Rules (fully plagiarized from Asimov)
+### Laws of Programming (fully plagiarized from Asimov)
-1. A function may not produce wrong results or, through inaction, allow a user to produce wrong results.
+1. A program may not produce wrong results or, through inaction, allow a user to produce wrong results.
-2. A function must accept manual overrides given to it by a user, except where such overrides will conflict with the first rule.
+2. A program must accept manual overrides given to it by a user, except where such overrides will conflict with the First Law.
-3. A function must be as simple and readable as possible, as long as doing so does not conflict with the first or the second rule.
+3. A program must be as simple and as readable as possible, as long as doing so does not conflict with the First or the Second Law.

+note: the simplest way to satisfy both the First and the Second Law is to abort at an unknown request.

 [nexus]:http://qmcpack.org/nexus/
 [doc html]: https://paul-st-young.github.io/harvest_qmcpack/